MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control.md

 Either from the Microsoft Endpoint Manager portal (Intune) or through Microsoft Graph API, the backend call is done through OMA-URI (GET to read or PATCH to update) and therefore the limitation is the same as any OMA-URI custom configuration profile in Microsoft which is officially 350,000 characters for XML files.

-As example, if you need two blocks of Entry per user SID to "Allow"/"Audit allowed" specific users and 2 block of Entry at the end to "Deny" all, you will be able to manage 2276 users.
+For example, if you need two blocks of entries per user SID to "Allow"/"Audit allowed" specific users and two blocks of entries at the end to "Deny all", you will be able to manage 2276 users.

 ### Why does the policy not work?